Singalila National Park: Activities

 Birding: The Singalila National Park is one of the most popular birding spots in the Eastern Himalayas, since it attracts a large number of birds due to its seasonal blooms.
 Blooming seasons are the best times to see birds.

-Lodging

-Sailung Tea House is a small cozy place to stay while at Meghma.
+Overnight

 There are two roomed guest houses and trekkers' huts at Tonglu, Gairibans, Sandakphu, Phalut, Kala Pokhri and several other locations in the park, run by the Darjeeling Gorkha Hill Council.
 Numerous guest houses and lodging are available at Manebhanjan.
 The preferred way to visit the park is to stay in Darjeeling and camp inside the national park.